08Mattur/FootyTips/README.md

 ## Schedule

 - Week 1- Create Models + Database (Done)
-- Week 2- Create Service to download the excel file from https://www.football-data.co.uk/
+- Week 2- Create Service to download the excel file from https://www.football-data.co.uk/ (Done)
 - Week 3- Save the data into db if not previously saved.
 - Week 4- Investigate websites to pull fixtures from.
 - Week 5- Create service to download and save fixtures.